-ArcGIS Indoors allows you to create and manage data and share maps and services in support of the following apps: Indoor Space Planner, Indoor Viewer, ArcGIS Indoors for iOS, and ArcGIS Indoors for Android.
+With ArcGIS Indoors, you can create and manage floor plan data and share floor-aware maps and services for use in web and mobile apps: Indoor Space Planner, Indoor Viewer, ArcGIS Indoors for iOS, and ArcGIS Indoors for Android.

 Space Planner is a browser-based app that allows you to plan occupant activity in an indoor space.
-For example, Space Planner allows you to plan the work locations for employees on a corporate campus.
-Space Planner also allows you to assign people to individual spaces or to activity-based work areas, called hotels or hot desks.
+For example, Space Planner allows you to plan the work locations for employees on a corporate campus or assign people to individual spaces or activity-based work areas, known as hotels or hot desks.

-The Indoor Viewer, Indoors for iOS, and Indoors for Android apps allow you to find a location or resource in a facility or a site that includes several facilities.
-You can view detailed information about features, route between features, book meeting rooms or office hotels, call or email occupants, and launch apps such as ArcGIS Survey123 to log issues or configure work orders.
+Indoor Viewer, Indoors for iOS, and Indoors for Android allow you to find a location or resource in a facility or a site that includes several facilities.
+You can view detailed information about features, route between features, book meeting rooms or office hotels, call or send an email to occupants, and launch apps such as ArcGIS Survey123 to log issues or configure work orders.

 Indoors allows you to curate the data, author floor-aware maps, and share them to ArcGIS Enterprise or ArcGIS Online, where Indoor Viewer, Space Planner, Indoors for iOS, and Indoors for Android can access them.

 The ArcGIS Indoors product data installation package is available from My Esri.
-This includes support files for use in creating floor-aware maps, such as map templates, attribute rules, and symbology, and downloading it is recommended.
+This includes support files such as map templates, attribute rules, and symbology that can be used to create floor-aware maps.

 One of the following is required if you are using Indoor Viewer, Indoor Space Planner,Indoors for iOS, or Indoors for Android: